Most of us love it when temperatures soar, but dogs can struggle in hot weather. Here’s how to keep dogs cool in the summer months.

 Unlike us, dogs cannot sweat through their skin – so when they overheat it can be fatal.

-If your dog is looking hot and distressed inside the house, there are several things you can do to help them to cool down.
+If your dog's looking hot and distressed inside the house, there are several things you can do to help them cool down.

 As heat rises, dogs will be much cooler if they sleep downstairs at night.
 Tiled or laminate flooring makes a big difference as it gives them a nice cool surface to sleep on.

 Always make sure your dog also has access to fresh water as they may need to get a drink during the night.